richardzyx/node-microservice/README.md

+###Logging

+We had a long discussion with multiple tryouts, and we havedecided to use and only support the [graylog][6] system based on [graylog2][7] package for this project.
+It was not an easy decision for us, and we understand having to install both graylog and elasticsearch would take up to two hours of configurations.
+So we have made the logging options **optional**.
+If you would still like to use the common way `console.log`, simply uncomment the line in source code and everything will work exactly the same.
+For detailed description, see client function usage.

 ## Example

 You can find one test client and one test server file in the example folder.
 The amqp_url is fortified!
 Try with different options.